-As usual, we’ll be in Room 10 at Sierra2 Center for the Arts and Culture, 2791 24th Street.
-We meet the third Wednesday of every month.
+As usual, we’re gathering in Room 10 at Sierra2 Community Center, 2791 24th Street.
+Hope you can join us!
+Our meetings are always held on the third Wednesday of every month.

 Rep. Doris Matsui: (916) 698-5600